ecarrollcode/recycling-app/README.md

 * Need to get a domain and host webpage somewhere
 * Need more recycling centers in the database, only one searchable center currently
 * Be able to press enter when searching instead of only being able to click on search items
-* Shift code to prefer IDs over classes
+* Refactor code to prefer IDs over classes

 ## Credits